Most Active Stories

-June 8 and 9, Atlanta artists and writers will converge on Erickson Clock in Castleberry Hill in celebration of the humble, stapled-together, homemade publication known as the “zine,” short for “fanzine” or “magazine.”
+June 14, Atlanta artists and writers will converge on Erickson Clock in Castleberry Hill in celebration of the humble, stapled-together, homemade publication known as the “zine,” short for “fanzine” or “magazine.”
 WABE’s Myke Johns spoke to one of the organizers of the Atlanta Zine Fest to find out what is keeping this medium of self-publishing alive.

 We met with Amanda Mills at Hodge Podge Coffeehouse and Gallery in front of a book shelf stocked full of slim little volumes—most are tellingly hand-made…stapled together, photocopied onto printer paper.
 This is the Atlanta Zine Library, and Amanda Mills is its lone steward.
 Her collection covers a wide variety of subjects, from art zines, political, reference, comics, literature, poetry and per-zines—that stands for “personal zines."

 That’s the spirit of the medium—if you have something to share, you write it down, tape it together, get it out there.
 Do it yourself.

 Those familiar with zines may identify them closely with the punk movement of the early 1990's, when riot grrrl groups like Bikini Kill were encouraging their young female fans to make their own voices heard.

 "[Bikini Kill] went on a blackout for media," says Mills.
 "They were like, 'we don’t want attention for Bikini Kill necessarily, but we want to motivate girls to be involved and express themselves and start new bands.'
 And they thought the world would literally change if they did that."